Bankruptcy: Changes in the Law Under BAPCPA

 Stricter Eligibility for Chapter 7 Filing

-Under the Means Test, if your current monthly income is less than the median income in your state, you can file for bankruptcy under Chapter 7.
-But if your current monthly income is above the median income in your state, and you can afford to pay $100 per month toward paying off your debt, you cannot file under Chapter 7 and must proceed under Chapter 13 (more on Chapter 13 below).
+Under the means test, generally, if your current monthly income is less than the median income in your state, you may file for Chapter 7.
+If not, you can't file under Chapter 7—you must file a Chapter 13 bankruptcy.

 Tax Returns and Proof of Income Required